MDTv2 · In Stock · Ships from Germany

 Ordering process

-MDTv2 is currently pre-order only; first stock is expected during May.
-Email us your name, shipping address, desired quantity, and preferred payment (SEPA or PayPal) to reserve a unit.
+MDTv2 is in stock and ships now.
+Email us your name, shipping address, desired quantity, and preferred payment (SEPA or PayPal) to place an order.

 We reply with a proforma invoice.
-Once payment clears your unit is held for you, and as soon as production stock lands we ship (DHL within Germany, FedEx internationally) with a final invoice and tracking number.
+Once payment clears we ship (DHL within Germany, FedEx internationally) with a final invoice and tracking number.

 EU business customers: include your VAT ID for VAT-exclusive pricing.